algoo/preview-generator/README.rst

 Dependencies:

-``apt-get install zlib1g-dev libjpeg-dev python3-pythonmagick inkscape xvfb poppler-utils libfile-mimeinfo-perl qpdf``
+``apt-get install zlib1g-dev libjpeg-dev python3-pythonmagick inkscape xvfb poppler-utils libfile-mimeinfo-perl qpdf ufraw-batch``

 At the moment there are issues with the exiftool package on debian, so you'll need to install it manually: